GiovanniBalestrieri/autodichiarazione_2.0/tangle_connection/readme.md

 Addresses are generated from your seed through cryptographic functions.
 There are 957 different addresses that one might generate from a seed

-## Milestone 2

-Send several dummy self-declarations to a one address

-## Milestone 3

-Retrieve all transactions sent to this address and parse the content